-The Science and Technology Directorate's Explosives Division (EXD) develops new technologies and systems to protect our citizens and our country's infrastructure against the devastating effects of non-nuclear explosives, by seeking innovative approaches in detection and in countermeasures.
-The Division provides concepts, science, technologies, and systems that increase protection from explosives, and promotes the development of field equipment, technologies, and procedures to interdict weapons and explosive threats.
+The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) explosives detection programs develop new technologies and systems to protect our citizens and our country's infrastructure against the devastating effects of non-nuclear explosives, by seeking innovative approaches in detection and in countermeasures.
+S&T provides concepts, science, technologies, and systems that increase protection from explosives, and promotes the development of field equipment, technologies, and procedures to interdict weapons and explosive threats.

 - Apex Screening at Speed

 - Explosives Detection Canine

 - Surface Transportation Explosive Threat Detection

 Resources and News

 - Resilient Tunnel Project Fact Sheet and Video

 - Resilient Tunnel Project Snapshot: A Simple Solution to Protect Critical Infrastructure

 S&T works with universities, industry, federal departments including the Departments of Defense, Justice and Transportation as well as other DHS components and numerous state and local law enforcement agencies in the Homeland Security Enterprise.